jeancarloshm/Frame/README.md

         docker pull jeancarloshm/frame

-This will download the "frame-app" image from Docker Hub to your computer.
+This will download the "Frame" app image from Docker Hub to your computer.

-3 - Next, run the following command to start a container using the "frame-app" image:
+3 - Next, run the following command to start a container using the "Frame" app image:

         docker run -p  3000:3000 jeancarloshm/frame